Prashi-Devops/nodes/README.md

 ```

 * Upload the schema into ServiceRamp Sandbox (get temporary Engineer access)
+	* Enter the new ServiceType in Schema Name textbox
 	* Ensure Canonical Schema is checked
 	* Ensure Canonical Type is External
 	* Select the correct ServiceType
+	* Upload the XSD Schema/WSDL(s) file using Browse option
 	* Update the task for SR Rapid deployment with the name and path of the Schema XSD

 *Naming Convention*